eez-open/studio/help/en-US/components/actions/SelectLanguage.md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Ova akcije mijenja aktivni language u multilanguage projektima, tj. projektima koji imaju dodan Texts feature.
-Nakon ovoga svi tekstovi na stranici će biti prikazani u tom jeziku.
+Changes the active language in multilanguage projects, i.e. projects that have the _Texts_ feature added.
+After this, all texts on the page will be displayed in the newly selected language.

 # PROPERTIES

-## Language [DRAFT]
+## Language

-Language ID koji postaje novi aktivni language.
+ID of the language that will become the new active language.

 # INPUTS

-## seqin [DRAFT]
+## seqin

 A standard sequence input.

 # OUTPUTS

-## seqout [DRAFT]
+## seqout

 A standard sequence output.

-# EXAMPLES [DRAFT]
+# EXAMPLES

--   Multi-Language
+-   _Multi-Language_
--   Multi-Language Dashboard
+-   _Multi-Language Dashboard_